AbuTurab7/Url_Shortner_Drizzle/README.md

 # Url_Shortner_Drizzle

-A modern **URL Shortener Web Application** built with Drizzle ORM and a web framework (e.g., Node.js/Express or Next.js).
+A modern **URL Shortener Web Application** built with Drizzle ORM and a web framework (Node.js/Express).
 This project allows users to shorten long URLs into compact, shareable links and automatically redirects users from the short URL to the original link.

 ---